opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki.md

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/1_t_0OqRNB4kaMlbUpQZkshQ.webp)

-This is where our password lives.
-Let’s extract it and decode it:
+Extract and decode the password:

 ```bash
 kubectl get secret grafana -n grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
 ```

-3. We are now logged in Grafana Dashboard.
-Next we need to add Grafana Loki as a data source:
+3. Now logged into the Grafana Dashboard, add Grafana Loki as a data source:

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/1_R2CxfRgIMj9uXGzYMcA0GA.webp)

-As URL, use the endpoint of the Grafana Loki gateway service: `[http://loki-loki-distributed-gateway.grafana-loki.svc.cluster.local](http://loki-loki-distributed-gateway.grafana-loki.svc.cluster.local/)`; test, save and exit.
+Use the endpoint of the Grafana Loki gateway service as the URL `[http://loki-loki-distributed-gateway.grafana-loki.svc.cluster.local](http://loki-loki-distributed-gateway.grafana-loki.svc.cluster.local/)`.
+Test, save, and exit!

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/1_0ILMUg1ZbO5W--NfKjkeWQ.webp)

-4. Last step, now we need to add a dashboard in order to see eventually our logs.
-At the very beginning you can step on the shoulders of existing ones and then tailor them according to your needs.
-A good stepping stone is this dashboard: https://grafana.com/grafana/dashboards/15141-kubernetes-service-logs/
+4. Finally, add a dashboard to view your logs.
+Start with an existing dashboard and tailor it to your needs.
+A good starting point is this dashboard: : https://grafana.com/grafana/dashboards/15141-kubernetes-service-logs/

-Copy the dashboard template ID paste it in text field of your Grafana Dashboard import page:
+Copy the dashboard template ID and paste it into the text field of your Grafana Dashboard import page:

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/1_bPVWpLNj1oS71KIZQI6A9Q.webp)

-Now all the puzzle pieces should come together and you should be able to see logs from your Kubernetes workloads directly into your Grafana interface as an almost real-time experience:
+Now all the pieces should come together, and you should be able to see logs from your Kubernetes workloads directly in your Grafana interface, providing an almost real-time experience:

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/1_JhD38QI651EA3UW_LYF_qg.webp)